 Individual oral histories have enriched the record of the U.S. House of Representatives.
 When combined, however, they create new perspectives and form new narratives about this unique institution.
 Watch a series of documentaries featuring interviews with people who lived through important events at the Capitol.
-Each video is narrated by the interviewees themselves.

 Bridging History: Selma and the Voting Rights Act of 1965